Clouds-Studios/CloudsEvents-Docs/docs/gamemode.md

 === "After Building"

     After building the map, we can configure the `mapConfig.yml`.
-In this case, the configuration will be explained <b>specifically for this game mode</b>.
+After setting up this configuration section the game mode will be completed.

     <i>The two vertices of the game base (X,Y,Z).</i>
     ```yaml title="Vertices of Game base"